Analysis | Votes are always being counted for days after election night

 But vote tallying has never been completed in a modern U.S. presidential election on election night.
 It just doesn’t work that way.

 While some states have enough results reported election night to declare the winner, because one candidate is too far behind to make up for the gap, that doesn’t mean all the votes are counted.
-If states were to suddenly do what Trump wanted, the election would be decided on unofficial results rather than official results, which is inherently unconstitutional and arguably undemocratic.
-“The close of the polls is not the end of an election,” says the nonpartisan National Conference of State Legislatures.
+If states were to suddenly do what Trump wants, the election would be decided on unofficial results rather than official results, which is inherently unconstitutional and arguably undemocratic.
+“The close of the polls is not the end of an election,” says the nonpartisan National Conference of State Legislatures (NCSL).

 Counting and making those results official takes a while in each state, so much so that federal election law gives states more than a month after the election to count and certify their results.
-That’s why the electoral college doesn’t meet until mid-December to officially vote on who is president.
+That’s why the electoral college doesn’t meet until mid-December to officially vote.

 Absentee ballots take a while to count

 Mail-in voting is not new this year.
 Thousands of people in every state vote by mail for various reasons every election.
 (Some states have been stricter than others on what excuses are allowed.)
-Absentee ballots almost always take longer to count because they’re mailed in and have more processing to do — take off the outer-security envelope, check that the signature matches the one the state has on file.
+Absentee ballots almost always take longer to count, because they’re mailed in and have more processing to do — take off the outer security envelope, check that the signature matches the one the state has on file.
 Some states can’t even start that process until Election Day.
 And half of states allow ballots to come in after Nov.
-3 so long as they’re postmarked by Nov.
+3 as long as they’re postmarked by Nov.
 3.

-This year, the volume of by-mail votes will be particularly high, and that’s why states such as Michigan and Pennsylvania are warning voters that they may not be able to give even unofficial results until Friday or Saturday after the election.
+This year, the volume of by-mail votes will be particularly high, and that’s why states such as Michigan and Pennsylvania are warning voters that they may not be able to give even unofficial results until the Friday or Saturday after the election.

 But election officials say that rather than being a sign of wrongdoing, taking their time to announce mailed results is a sign that they’re getting the vote count right.

-“This is not a speed game,” Iowa Secretary of State Paul Pate (R) told The Fix back in April.
+“This is not a speed game,” Iowa Secretary of State Paul Pate (R) told The Fix in April.
 “This is going to be an integrity and safety game.”

 Voters can fix errors on their ballots